Comparing Deep Reinforcement Learning Algorithms in Two-Echelon Supply Chains: Problem Definition

 Our implementation thus provides a continuous action space with an \textit{independent upper bound} for each action value, in order to find a trade-off between efficiency and performance.
 In practical terms, the lower bound for each value is simply zero.
 In fact, it would be illogical to produce or ship negative quantities of products.
 Conversely, the upper bound for each distribution warehouse corresponds to its maximum capacity with respect to each product type (by referring to \cref{eq:action}, $0 \leq a_{i, j, t} \leq c_{i, j}$).
 To guarantee that the factory can adequately handle the various demands, its upper bound amounts to the sum of all warehouses' capacities with regard to each product type ($0 \leq a_{i, 0, t} \leq \sum_{j=0}^{J} c_{i, j}$).
-Accordingly, we now have a well-defined and coherent action space.
 We expect to improve both efficiency and performance with this intuition, as the action space is bounded (and hence restricted) but contains only coherent (and possibly optimal) actions.
 We specify that available stocks are not explicitly considered when the agent chooses an action.
 However, producing or shipping a number of stocks that it is not possible to store leads to a cost and, therefore, an \textit{implicit penalty} for the agent.
-An alternative (and possibly better) formulation would be to consider a dynamic action space (e.g., $0 \leq a_{i, j, t} \leq c_{i, j} - q_{i, j, t}$), as in \citet{peng2019deep}.
-For the sake of simplicity, we also assume that there are no lead times both for production and transportation (or to refer to the literature, we assume \textit{constant lead times equal to 0}).
+We also assume that there are no lead times both for production and transportation (or, to refer to the literature, we consider \textit{constant lead times equal to 0}).
+This assumption allows us to isolate the primary dynamics of the problem without the additional effects of lead times, thus making the problem easier to address and manage.

 To evaluate the performance of the DRL agents, we simulate a seasonal behavior by representing the \textit{demand} as a co-sinusoidal function with a stochastic component, defined according to the following equation: